Do I need a lawyer for a prenup?

 Prenup Legal Advice FAQs

-If legal advice is not obtained, the prenup may be challenged more easily in court.
+Whether an agreement may be challenged depends on a range of matters, and how each factor is weighed depends on the circumstances.
 A spouse could argue they did not fully understand the agreement or that it was unfair.
 Courts have discretion to set aside agreements that lack independent legal advice, particularly if one party's interests were not properly protected or explained.